SindyPin/Causal-Multiomics-Method/README.md

 2. The input data is provided in the `input_data/` directory.
 You do not need to supply any additional data.

 3. Load the R script and run the `generate_report` function with the provided dataset and desired parameters:
+   General Results:
+   - Number of Risk genes: 406
+   - Number of Preventive genes: 402
+   - Number of TypeI Critical genes: 1334
+   - Number of TypeII Critical genes: 387
+   - Total number of genes: 6963

    - Check all risk/preventive causal genes:
    ```R
    source("generate_report_function.R")
    generate_report(file_path = "input_data/mt_robin_CT.csv", alpha = 1, num_genes_to_print = 16, output_file = "results/gene_report.csv")
    ```
    Output:
-   - Number of Risk genes: 406
+   - Number of Risk genes: 9
-   - Number of Preventive genes: 402
+   - Number of Preventive genes: 7
-   - Number of TypeI Critical genes: 1334
+   - Number of TypeI Critical genes: 0
-   - Number of TypeII Critical genes: 387
+   - Number of TypeII Critical genes: 0
    - Total number of genes: 6963

 | Rank|gene_name | MR_Score_norm| CT_Score_norm| Final_Score|Gene_Effect |Critical_Gene |